Strategic Alliance Development Process (1199 words)

 This is the agreement, handshake or contract.
 Most who have been down this path would strongly urge that your strategic alliance agreement be committed to paper.
 For the safety of all concerned, the agreement will be so much clearer six months or two years later.
 Sometimes people forget what they agreed to or, even worse, they have been transferred to a completely different division thousands of miles away.

 Develop a clear agreement on what your goals are and make sure they are measurable.
 Have a formal mechanism for alliance members to identify the goals, milestones, and turning points crucial to the success of the relationship.
 Devise an evaluation that will measure both implementation and performance.
 The Partnering agreement should establish the terms and conditions under which partners will resolve questions of opportunity, accountability and risk.
 The final agreement should be reviewed and agreed upon by all parties involved or affected.
 Check with your national trade or professional association, they may have already developed a standard agreement for you.
+Alternatively, to reduce development costs, pick up a copy of Developing Strategic Alliances which has an extensive general issues checklist to review before you meet with the lawyers.

-Alliance Follow-up and Maintenance
+Alliance Development Process: Maintenance

 Regularly review your mutual goals and performance.
 Regularly meet with alliance partners to evaluate the status of your relationship.
 Should the alliance be upgraded, maintained, or downgraded?
 Should new goals (short and long-term) and performance expectations be established?
 Are new measurement systems available?